xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 * The **Top 1 Winner** of CCKS 2021 Competition: Fine-grained Event Detection Competition, Chinese Information Processing Society of China.
 2021.

 * The **Technological Innovation Award** of CCKS 2021 Competition: Fine-grained Event Detection Competition, Chinese Information Processing Society of China.
 2021.

-* The **Science and Technology Progress Award** of Big Data Center of State Grid Corporation of China, 2021.

 * The **second award** of "Chint Cup": The 7th China Graduate Contest on Smart-city Technology and Creative Design, 2022.